insure logo

 Ellie Available Now

-In Rhode Island, State Farm offers the cheapest coverage for drivers ages 16-19, averaging $3,736 per year for full coverage with 100/300/100 limits and $500 deductibles.
+In Rhode Island, State Farm offers the lowest rates for drivers ages 16-19, averaging $3,736 per year for full coverage with 100/300/100 limits and $500 deductibles.

-The next lowest average premium comes from American Family at $5,997.
+The next lowest average premium comes from American Family, at $5,997.

 CompanyAverage annual premium